-Article 47 of the proposed Horizon Europe Regulation outlines that evaluations will be carried out in a timely manner to feed into the decision-making process on Horizon Europe and future framework programmes.
+Article 52 of the Regulation establishing Horizon Europe outlines that evaluations will be carried out in a timely manner to feed into the decision-making process on Horizon Europe and future framework programmes.

 An interim evaluation of Horizon Europe should be carried out once there is enough information about its implementation.
 It must be done no later than 4 years after the start of the programme.

 It will assess the programme's effect based on its indicators and targets and provide a detailed analysis of the degree to which the programme is

 - coherent with other EU policies

 The evaluation will also identify deficiencies or problems.
 It will identify potential to improve the programme’s activities and results and maximise the exploitation and impact of the programme.

 An analysis of academic publications of the last two years shows that the EU is the third most frequently acknowledged funding source for COVID-19 related research.